thierbig/BG3UpscalerProxy/README.md

 ## License

-This project is provided as-is with no warranty.
-Use at your own risk.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.